The title of the article: Types of Volunteer Software and Tools Nonprofits Need

 1. Market volunteer grants to your supporters

 • Launch a social media campaign that educates donors on volunteer grant basics and encourages them to check their eligibility.
+Try sharing statistics about volunteer grant participation and impact, as well as stories from beneficiaries about their positive experiences with your volunteers.

 • Highlight volunteers and companies who contribute volunteer grants in your monthly newsletter.
+This creates social proof and can inspire supporters to check their own eligibility.

 Through the Google Ad Grant program, your organization can create ads that show up at the top of Google search results pages for relevant terms, like “volunteer opportunities near me” or “animal shelter volunteering.”
-Highlight volunteer grants in these ads, and you’ll promote the opportunity to a whole new audience of potentially interested volunteers!
+Highlight volunteer grants in these ads, and you’ll promote the opportunity to a whole new audience of potential volunteers!

 2. Offer a variety of volunteer opportunities